Technosorcery/silver-telegram/docs/PRD.md

 - Different use cases need different levels
 - Should this be configurable per-use?

-### 8.5 Coordination Patterns
+### 8.5 Workflow Execution Patterns

-**Question**: What patterns of coordination are needed?
+**Question**: What patterns of workflow execution are needed?

-Identified so far:
+These are patterns the workflow engine handles for static workflow graphs (distinct from the Coordinate AI primitive, which handles dynamic LLM-driven orchestration):

 - **Sequential**: A then B then C
 - **Parallel**: A, B, C concurrently, wait for all
 - **Fan-out/fan-in**: Spawn N instances, aggregate results
-- **Conditional delegation**: Route to different sub-workflow based on condition
+- **Conditional**: Route to different path based on condition
-- **Interactive**: Invoke from conversation, present results, refine

 Are there others?
 How complex does this need to be?